 - 1.13This transfer shall normally take place not later than the fourth term after admission as a Probationer Research Student (sixth term for part-time students).
 The student will be required to show that the research already accomplished shows promise of the ability to produce a satisfactory D.Phil thesis on the intended topic.
-For this purpose the student must submit to the Higher Degrees Academic Administration Office of the Department of Education two a word-processed, soft bound copies copy of a substantial piece of written work as follows: - 1.14The submission should be about 10,000 words in length and must include: - 1.15(i) A current thesis title; - 1.16(ii) Current thesis abstract: max 400 words; - 1.17(iii) A document of up to 10,000 words that includes a background to the proposed research, including a review of the relevant literature and theoretical perspectives; the conceptual framework and rationale informing the research design; key research questions; and a reflective discussion of methods, access, research ethics and analysis/2; - Imerge with the citation above 1.18 (iv) The Transfer document should provide evidence of a convincing and realistic research design; this may include a discussion of the pilot study.
-It should also highlight potential challenges or difficulties that may be encountered. - 1.19The following are also required, though they are not included in the 10,000 word limit - 1.20(\(\formall\)) (iv) CUREC form(s) as required and clear evidence of how commitment to responsible (ethical) conduct of research will be realised
+For this purpose the student must submit, via Student Self Service, to the Academic Administration Office of the Department of Education a word-processed, copy of a substantial piece of written work as follows: - 1.14The submission must include: - 1.15(i) A current thesis title - 1.16 (ii) Current thesis abstract: max 400 words; - 1.17(iii) A document of up to 10,000 words that includes a background to the proposed research, including a review of the relevant literature and theoretical perspectives; the conceptual framework and rationale informing the research design; key research questions; and a reflective discussion of methods, access, research ethics and analysis.
+The Transfer document should provide evidence of a convincing and realistic research design; this may include a discussion of the pilot study.
+It should also highlight potential challenges or difficulties that may be encountered. - 1.18(iv) CUREC form(s) as required and clear evidence of how commitment to responsible (ethical) conduct of research will be realised - $^{1.19}(v)$ Risk assessment form including evidence that the student has considered carefully issues of safety in fieldwork

-- 1.21(vi) (v) Risk assessment form including evidence that the student has considered carefully issues of safety in fieldwork - 1.22(vii) (vi) A clear timetable for the research which demonstrates that the project is feasible and practicable and can be completed within the timeframe of 3 years - 1.23(viii) (vii) A list of references - 1.24(ix) (viii) Evidence of presentation of work at a seminar (e.g. RTS, Work in Progress, Research Group Seminar, STORIES Conference etc.) - 1.25(x) (ix) A Skills Review and Training Analysis - 1.26In consultation with the student and supervisor, the Director of Doctoral Research acting on behalf of the Academic Committee shall appoint two assessors who will interview the student and make a recommendation to the committee in an agreed written report.
+- 1.20(vi) A clear timetable for the research which demonstrates that the project is feasible and practicable and can be completed within the timeframe of 3 years - 1.21(vii) A list of references - 1.22(viii) Evidence of presentation of work at a seminar (e.g. RTS, Work in Progress, Research Group Seminar, STORIES Conference etc.) - 1.23(ix) A Skills Review and Training Analysis

+1.24In consultation with the student and supervisor, the Director of Doctoral Research acting on behalf of the Academic Committee shall appoint two assessors who will interview the student and make a recommendation to the committee in an agreed written report.
 Supervisors may be present at interview in a non-participatory capacity with the direct agreement of the student.
 Candidates seeking to transfer to D.Phil.
 Status will be expected during the interview to show evidence of research training through successful completion of the requirements of the Department's educational research methods course, unless specifically exempted by the Director of Doctoral Research from all or part of it.
 A candidate whose first application for transfer to D.Phil. status is unsuccessful shall be permitted to make one further application to apply for transfer within one term.
 Those students who fail at the second attempt may be approved for transfer to M.Litt. status, or transfer to M.Sc. by Research status.

-1.274.
+1.254.
 Confirmation of Status